How STARI Works

 The routine is complicated and there are many steps.
 Do students need to do it on their own?

-Initially, you should walk your students through the entire routine (Unit 1 of each level introduces the routine step-by-step).
+Initially, you should walk your students through the entire routine (Unit 1 of each series introduces the routine step-by-step).
 While some teachers walk their students through the routine over the course of the entire year, other teachers let their students work somewhat independently once they are confident that they have the routine down.
 Visual cues, such as the fluency anchor chart, can be helpful for reminding students of the routine steps throughout the year.

 How long should the fluency routine take?